Is Chapter 13 a good option for dealing with student loan debt?

 It’s important to remember that filing for Chapter 13 doesn’t stop interest from accruing on your student loan debt.
 Further, you’ll still be responsible for paying whatever portion of your debt remains after you’ve completed your bankruptcy repayment plan.

-If student loan debt comprises a significant portion of your overall debt and you’re considering bankruptcy, it’s essential to discuss your overall financial picture with an experienced Long Island bankruptcy attorney to determine your best option for a fresh start.
+Suppose student loan comprises a significant portion of your overall debt and you’re considering bankruptcy.
+In that case, discussing your overall financial picture with an experienced Long Island bankruptcy attorney is essential to determine your best option for a fresh start.